(Zagreb, Split, Dubrovnik)

 Take a cruise journey on a mega yacht, travelling through the Adriatic and Ionian seas.
 Embark in the medieval town of Dubrovnik, with its imposing city walls.
 Continue along the Dalmatian coast to the island of Korcula, notable for stonemasonry dating back to Venetian rule in the 15th-18th centuries.
 Find Bar, on the Montenegro coast, home to one of the world's largest fortified archaeological sites.
 Sail to the blissful island of Paxos, renowned for its idyllic beach.
 Explore the island of Corfu, with its UNESCO World Heritage designated old town.
 Continue to Saranda on the Albanian Riviera, an undiscovered gem in the well-traveled Mediterranean.
 Sail to the secluded Gulf of Kotor, and make landfall at the medieval town of Kotor, another UNESCO listed site.
 Come full circle, back to Dubrovnik to complete your impressive voyage.

-Enjoy a private transfer to Split today with a guided 4-hour stop at Plitvice Lakes.a complex of 16 lakes (also known as The Devil’s Garden) located between the mountains of Mala Kapela.
+Enjoy a private transfer from Zagreb to Split with a guided 4-hour stop at Plitvice Lakes, a complex of 16 lakes located between the mountains of Mala Kapela.
 The 19.5 hectares of wooden hills enclose the lakes by a series of waterfalls and cascades.
-Admire the landscape formed by the mineral-rich waters which carve new paths through the rock, and enjoy your time in the middle of the nature.
+Admire the landscape formed by the mineral-rich waters that carve new paths through the rock, and enjoy your time in the middle of nature.
 You will meet your local guide at the park before entering.
-Admission included.
+Entrance fees are included.

-Meet your private transfer at your hotel for a drop-off at the starting point of your 3hr private walking tour with a guide today in Split.
-Explore the city which is dominated by the Diocletian’s Palace (a UNESCO World Heritage site), and explore the historical part of the city.
+During a private guided three hour walking tour you will get to explore the city that is dominated by the Diocletian’s Palace, a UNESCO World Heritage Site, and explore the historical part of the city.
 The Palace is one of the most famous and integral architectural and cultural constructs on the Croatian Adriatic Coast.
-Visit the Silver Gate which is the entrance to the Old town, the Cathedral and Bell tower of St. Dominus.
-Discover the waterfront promenade of Split, the lively open green market and the monuments not only from antiquity, but also from the Middle Ages, Renaissance and Baroque periods.
-After the tour, you can enjoy some time at your leisure to immerse yourself into town’s famous Mediterranean charm.
-(Entrance fees for Diocletians Palace substructure & Cathedral included).
-Return transfer included.
+Visit the Silver Gate, the Cathedral, and the Bell Tower of St. Dominus.
+Discover the waterfront promenade of Split, the lively open green market and the monuments not only from antiquity, but also from the Middle Ages, Renaissance, and Baroque periods.
+Entrance fees to the Diocletian's Palace substructure and Cathedral are included.

-Take a private transfer from Split to Dubrovnik with today.
+A transfer from Split to Dubrovnik with a private vehicle and driver is provided.
 The transfer should take approximately 3.5 hours.

 Welcome aboard!Take some time to get settled in before attending the welcome dinner, where you can meet your fellow cruisemates.
 You'll overnight in the port this evening.